AlexRogalskiy/sample-apps/wordpress/README.md

 # Wordpress

-This repo/code is taken from the Docker official repository for wordpress.
-The README contents from the original repo are available under (About this Repo) section.
+This repo is derived from the Docker official repository for wordpress.
+The README contents from the original repo are available under 'About this Repo' section.

 We have updated the php5.6/apache folder for deploying Wordpress with CloudARK.
 Specifically, we have added environment yaml file to define cloud environment for Wordpress.
 And we have